Sleep Backup Lab

 A DC-to-DC cable connects to your battery's 12V car outlet (or a dedicated DC port) and delivers power directly to your CPAP's DC input jack — the same port where the power brick normally plugs in.

 The result: near-zero conversion loss.
 A 300 Wh battery delivers close to 300 Wh of usable power to your CPAP.
+Understanding how many watts your CPAP draws helps you estimate exactly how many hours you'll get.
+For a deeper look at matching battery capacity to your needs, see our CPAP battery sizing guide.

 Which cable do you need?